 - If you get the message Windows Resource Protection could not perform the requested operation: This message means that there was a problem during the scan and an offline scan is required.

 - Windows Resource Protection found corrupt files and successfully repaired them.
 Details are included in the CBS.Log %WinDir%\Logs\CBS\CBS.log: You will get this message when SFC was able to fix the problem.
 Now, you can move on or you can view the logs to get more details.

 - Windows Resource Protection found corrupt files but was unable to fix some of them.
 Details are included in the CBS.Log %WinDir%\Logs\CBS\CBS.log: In this case, you’ll need to repair the corrupted files manually.

 Quick Tip: You may want to run the command around three times to fix all the problems.

-After complete, the process simply Restart the windows to take effect the changes system file checker have done.
+After completing, the process simply Restart the windows to take effect the changes the system file checker has done.

 Run DISM to Enable SFC to Complete its job

-If System file checker Results Windows Resource Protection found corrupt files but was unable to fix some of them Run DISM command That cause you need to which repairs the system image and allow SFC to Do its job.
+If System file checker Results Windows Resource Protection found corrupt files but was unable to fix some of them Run DISM command That cause you need to repair the system image and allow SFC to Do its job.

 How to view the details of an SFC scan results